operator-framework/java-operator-sdk/docsy/content/en/blog/releases/v5-release.md

 ### Removal of ErrorStatusHandler interface

-Similarly to `EventSourceInitializer` the `ErrorStatusHandler` interface is removed; now the `Reconciler` interface has a default method `updateErrorStatus`, you can just delete the interface from your `Reconciler`:
+Similarly to `EventSourceInitializer` the `ErrorStatusHandler` interface is removed; now the `Reconciler` interface has a default method `updateErrorStatus`, you can delete the interface from your `Reconciler`:

 ```java
 public class WebPageReconciler
     implements Reconciler<WebPage>, E̶r̶r̶o̶r̶S̶t̶a̶t̶u̶s̶H̶a̶n̶d̶l̶e̶r̶<W̶e̶b̶P̶a̶g̶e̶> {